Paulms/ConservationLawsDiffEq.jl/README.md

 S. Boscarino, R. Bürger, P. Mulet, G. Russo, L. Villada, *Linearly implicit IMEX Runge Kutta methods for a class of degenerate convection difussion problems*, SIAM J. Sci.
 Comput., 37(2), B305–B331

+* Discontinuos Galerkin Scheme (`DiscontinuousGalerkinScheme(basis, num_flux; max_w_speed)`)
+`basis` Polynomial base for the discrete functional space, `legendre_basis(k)` is the only base available at the moment.
+'num_flux' Function of the form `f(ul, ur)`.
+Numerical flux for the cell interfaces.
+`max_w_speed` Optional function used to compute maximum wave speed *Note: * Limiters can be added through the stage_limiter! option of `SSPRKXX` ODE integration algorithms.
+For an example see `5_Advection1D.jl`

+Bernard, Cockburn., and Shu,C.W.
+(1998).
+“The local discontinuous Galerkin method for convection diffusion problems”.
+SIAM Journal of numerical analysis, vol. 35, no. 6, pp. 2440-2463.

 ### Time integration methods:

 Time integration use OrdinaryDiffEq algorithms (default to `SSPRK22()`)